CharlesYang030/FCLL/README.md

 V-WSD KB | 12956 | EN, FA, IT | 20904 | EN | 97267 | 1-n-n | 114GB | [Download]()

 #### 2.Translate the non-English texts:
-In the official test set, Non-English ambiguous target words and phrases should be translated into English text, stored in `fa_translation.txt` and `it_translation.txt` separately, as the following format:
+In the official test set, Non-English ambiguous target words and phrases should be translated into English text, stored in `fa_translation.txt` and `it_translation.txt` separately, as the following format ('\t' is uesd as the delimiter):

 ```
 (an instance in Farsi)